-The project might result in conflicts with traders, who occupy the shops on the project site and have lease agreements.
-There might be a need to compensate the traders for the value of their shops as per the applicable laws once development starts.
-While it may or may not be possible to accommodate the traders in the project, the LGA should consultatively develop a compensation scheme.
+The project may result in conflicts with the stakeholders of Uyole Primary School, which currently occupy the site.
+While it may or may not be possible to accommodate them in the project, the LGA should consultatively develop an implementation scheme for the project.